 Day 1: Rome

 Our suggested itinerary for a day in Rome consists of visiting the following places (in this particular order); Trevi Fountain- Pantheon- Roman Forum- Palatine Hill- Colosseum.
 We know there’s a lot to see in Rome but if you want to cover some of the city’s most iconic highlights, this route is perfect to cover in a day because the total distance between Trevi Fountain and the Colosseum is only 3 kilometers and all other sights are located on the way.
 And the best part is that you could even cover this route by walking or cycling.
+But to be able to do this in such a short time, it’s also important to be strategic about where you stay in Rome.

 Most people start their Rome itinerary in Trevi.
 Located at the endpoints of Aqua Virgo where Rome’s three famous streets meet, Trevi is probably the most beautiful fountain in Rome.
 The fountain is 85 feet tall and spills out close to 3 million cubic feet of water every day.